Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM10-ModelTheft.md

   Justification: Input monitoring and detection can identify and block potentially malicious queries and inputs designed to extract details about proprietary models.

+  #### Additional Mitigations

+- User Behavior Analytics

+  Description: Monitor user activities to detect anomalous actions that may indicate unauthorized access attempts to LLM repositories.

+  Justification: User behavior analytics can help in early detection of insider threats or compromised credentials, thereby preventing potential model theft.

-- [AML.M0018](https://atlas.mitre.org/mitigations/AML.M0018/): Regular Model Checksum Verification
+- Regular Model Checksum Verification

   Description: Frequently verify the checksums of models in storage to ensure their integrity hasn't been compromised.